Bihari Litti Chokha – The Most Famous Dish of Bihar

 For Litti Dough: 2 cups wheat flour, A pinch of salt, Water (as required for kneading)

-For Sattu Filling: 1 cup sattu (roasted black gram flour), Salt to taste, 1 small onion (finely chopped), 1–2 green chilies (finely chopped), 4–5 garlic cloves (minced), 1 tsp grated ginger, ½ tsp carom seeds (ajwain), ½ tsp nigella seeds (kalonji), Fresh chopped coriander leaves, 1–2 tsp mango pickle masala (for authentic flavor), A little mustard oil (optional, for moisture)
+For Sattu Filling: 1 cup sattu (roasted black gram flour) covered an article on Sattu-A superfood drink of Bihar, Salt to taste, 1 small onion (finely chopped), 1–2 green chilies (finely chopped), 4–5 garlic cloves (minced), 1 tsp grated ginger, ½ tsp carom seeds (ajwain), ½ tsp nigella seeds (kalonji), Fresh chopped coriander leaves, 1–2 tsp mango pickle masala (for authentic flavor), A little mustard oil (optional, for moisture)

 For Chokha: 1 large brinjal (eggplant), 2 boiled or roasted potatoes, 2 tomatoes, 1 small onion (finely chopped), 1–2 green chillies (chopped), Fresh coriander leaves, 1–2 tbsp mustard oil, Salt to taste